MarvinFuentes/SimplyStockProj/README.md

 ## 🏁 Final Thoughts

-This project represents my first full entry-level full stack mobile application.
+This project represents my first entry-level full stack mobile application.

 From database design to UI, to implementing real-world features like carts, checkouts, and analytics — this was a major step forward in my development journey.